Opentrons/opentrons/api/docs/v2/basic_commands/liquids.rst

 .. versionadded:: 2.0

+.. _detect-liquid-presence:

 Detect Liquids
 ==============

 The :py:meth:`.InstrumentContext.detect_liquid_presence` method tells the robot to check for a liquid and return the results.
 It returns ``True`` if liquid is detected and ``False`` if liquid is not detected.
 It will not raise an error or stop your protocol if a liquid is not present in a well or reservoir.
-See also :ref:`lld`.
+See also :ref:`lpv`.

 .. code-block:: python